University of Maine Distinctions

-- One of the key goals was to define UMaine’s principal strengths — Signature and Emerging Areas of Excellence.
+As part of its five-year strategic plan, UMaine identified its principal strengths — Signature and Emerging Areas of Excellence.
 The Signature Areas are those in which UMaine has achieved national and international distinction.
 The Emerging Areas are those with the potential to reach the next level of excellence.
 Paying particular attention to these areas enhances the national competitiveness of the university, and will inform institutional strategies, investments and fundraising efforts going forward.

 Affordability and value to Maine students, families and communities

 - Think 30 is an initiative aimed at encouraging students to complete 30 credits annually to graduate in four years, saving them money and reducing their debt.